 The cost is determined on a listing's bid amount, and it can vary for each listing.
 The final cost for a click may also be less than its bid amount.

-The total cost of clicks for each day will appear on your bill the following day.
+The total cost of clicks for each day will appear on your Payment account the following day.
 This amount will never exceed your daily budget.

 When you view the stats for an individual listing, we'll also outline average cost per click (Avg CPC).
 As a measurement, Average CPC shows you the average amount you spent on clicks for that listing.
 Use the Avg CPC to help decide if you'd like to change your bid or fine-tune your listing.

 Try comparing your costs to your impressions, clicks, and revenue to see if you're earning more than what you're spending.
 From there, you can make adjustments to your promotions.

 This column displays the total number of orders you've received as a result of a click on your ads.

 Revenue shows the total sales generated from clicks on your ads.

 Sales are attributed to Promoted Listings when someone clicks on an ad and then buys any item in your shop within 30 days.

 You will see which orders make up the revenue you've received from your ads.
 Your stats also outline which ad was clicked on to get that buyer to your shop.